dpanea/dpanea.github.io/docs/portfolio/index.md

 ---
-title: Case Studies
+title: Case Studies Overview
 description: Daniel Panea's portfolio and case studies
+# icon: material/briefcase-outline
 ---

-# Featured Projects
+# Overview

 Welcome to my portfolio of data science and AI projects.
 Each project demonstrates my expertise in delivering impactful solutions to real-world business challenges.
+Click on any project to see more details.

 <div class="grid cards" markdown>